lebigot/realtime_annotate/README.rst

 ``set_time`` command.
 If a music player, etc. is controlled by the program, its play head is set automatically to the same time.

-The selected event can then be annotated in real time with the ``annotate`` command.
+The real-time annotation of the selected can then be started with the ``annotate`` command.

 .. _annotation process: